apraditya/config_files/README.md

 - [**vim-rails**](https://github.com/tpope/vim-rails/).
 Ruby on Rails power tools
 - [**vim-surround**](https://github.com/tpope/vim-surround/).
 It is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.
 - [**vip**](https://github.com/tobyS/vip/).
 It's a vim integration for PHP (formerly known as PDV)
+- [**vim-pathogen**](https://github.com/tpope/vim-pathogen).
+It makes installing plugins and runtime files in their own private directories super easy!

 #### Plugin Setup